Skip to content

 “Altogether” vs. “all together”

 Are altogether and all together the same word?
 If not, what’s the difference between them?
-These frequently confused words are homophones in English; which is probably why they’re so often confused with each other.

 When to use ‘altogether’ vs. ‘all together’

-Examples with “altogether”Examples with “all together”
+Examples with “altogether” Examples with “all together”

-How much is that altogether?Mix it all together with a spoon.
+How much is that altogether?
+Mix the ingredients all together with a spoon.

-All together (two words) means doing something all together, as one group, or together with everyone else: Put the rice and the vegetables in the pot and mix them all together.
+All together (two words) means doing something literally all together, as one group, or together with everyone else: Put the rice and the vegetables in the pot and mix them all together.

 Altogether (one word) is an adverb that means “completely,” “totally” or “entirely”: I stopped seeing her altogether.

 Altogether is an adverb.
-Sometimes altogether can be used as a conclusion transition word in sentences.
+Sometimes altogether can be used as a transition word in sentences.
 In this way, it’s similar to ‘all things considered,’ or ‘all in all.’
 For example, ‘Altogether, the argument does not stand in the end.’

 “Altogether” / “all together”, used in sentences